Macintosh98/MacOS-Mojave-Plank-themes/README.md

     1) required to install plank
     2) downdload zip file
-    3) copy all the themes and pest it in /home/{ put your username }/.local/pank/themes directory
+    3) copy all the themes and paste it in /home/{ put your username }/.local/share/plank/themes directory
     4) apply themes and enjoy 😀😀😀